 Idiopathic hypereosinophilic syndrome (IHS)

 Idiopathic hypereosinophilic syndrome is a systemic disorder with damage to heart and the CNS.
 On CT, one finds nodules with a ground-glass halo, similar to SPE.
 In contrast to SPE, the opacities do not resolve spontaneously.
 In addition, approximately 50% of cases are associated with pleural effusions.

 Non specific findings on chest radiography and CT:

 - nitrofurantoin (which also progresses onto pulmonary fibrosis)

 Bronchocentric granulomatosis (BG)

-Bronchocentric granulomatosis (BG) is a rare disorder with non-specific radiographic findings.
-Approximately 2/3 of cases are not associated with tissue eosinophilia.
-The remaining 1/3 have peripheral eosinophilia, asthma, fungal hyphae at biopsy and positive sputum cultures for Aspergillus.
+Bronchocentric granulomatosis (BG) is a rare disorder with nonspecific radiographic findings.
+Approximately two-thirds of cases are not associated with tissue eosinophilia.
+The remaining one-third have peripheral eosinophilia, asthma, fungal hyphae at biopsy and positive sputum cultures for Aspergillus.

 Churg-Strauss syndrome (CSS)

 Churg Strauss syndrome (also known as allergic granulomatosis and angiitis), is associated with CT findings similar to CEP.
 Like CEP, CSS is seen in asthma patients.
 In contrast to CEP, the subpleural consolidations tend to have a lobular distribution and tend to be migratory or transient.
 In addition, centrilobular nodules are found on CT.